PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

-    As a general rule of thumb, things that happen at compile-time are slow (or lead to slowdowns), while things that happen at runtime are fast (or lead to speadups).
+    As a general rule of thumb, things that happen at compile-time are slow (or lead to slowdowns), while things that happen at runtime are fast (or lead to speedups).

     However, if the same computation is repeated every time the compiled function is run (where the results are the same no